• Our Mission

 • Our Approach

-Commissioned by NASA in 2017, Harvest is a global multidisciplinary consortium of agriculture and remote sensing experts working with farmers, agribusinesses, economists, humanitarian organizations, governments, technology developers, and decision makers to deliver critical agriculture assessments.
+Commissioned by NASA in 2017, Harvest is a multidisciplinary consortium of agriculture and remote sensing experts working with farmers, agribusinesses, economists, humanitarian organizations, governments, technology developers, and decision makers to deliver critical agriculture assessments.

 • Partnerships & Funding Structure